 As a fermentation agent, yeast plays an essential role in regulating the fermentation activity of bread and aromatic development.
-This 6 micrometer microorganism partially consumes the sugar in flour and produces carbon dioxide and ethanol, which allows for optimal rise in the dough.
+This 6 micrometer microorganism partially consumes the sugar in flour and produces carbon dioxide and ethanol, which allows optimal rise in the dough.
 The yeast cream produced by our fermenters is processed to create different types of yeasts, including compressed, crumbled, dehydrated and freeze-dried forms — each remarkable for their performance, purity and stability.

-Our ready-to-use or customizable solutions allow artisan and industrial bakers the world over to produce better bread, more easily.
+Our ready-to-use or customizable solutions allow artisan and industrial bakers over the world to produce better bread, more easily.
 And, above all, these solutions yield a large number of valuable molecules that create unique flavor profiles in a wide variety of baked goods.

-Historically, sourdough was the very first bread-making ferment.
+Historically, sourdough was the very first baking ferment.
 This traditional ingredient is still renowned today for creating the richest flavors.
 Sourdough has long been acclaimed by consumers around the world in search of natural products.
 Composed of yeasts and bacteria, this ingredient brings countless benefits to the world of baking.
 But many bread-making professionals are reluctant to prepare a natural sourdough starter because of the complex and often tricky process.
 Lesaffre has developed a unique sourdough range — including starters, living sourdoughs, devitalized sourdough, and sourdough-based preparations — to customize flavor profiles and adapt to bakers’ needs.

 With the goal of extending our portfolio of products and services beyond yeasts, our teams of researchers and formulators on every continent set out to create a large and innovative range of bread ingredients.
-These products respond to the various issues facing our industrial and artisan clients and meet their bread-making needs.
+These products respond to the various issues facing our industrial and artisan clients and meet their baking needs.